sssDeveloper/AirQualityQuotient/README.md

 ## MVP

 Hackathons come with time constraints, given the limited time below are the features of our solution
-* Visualization provides ability to view different air quality parameters across the globe for major cities for time period selected.
+* Visualization provides ability to view different air quality parameters like CO, O3, PPM, NO2, PM10, PM25, SO2 across the globe for major cities for time period selected.
 Visualization can be integrated into thrid party applications.
 * Visualization provides ability to select a particular city and view different air quality parameters for the time period selected.
 Visualization can be integrated into thrid party applications
 * ML algorithm to forecast PPM count for NewDelhi with range slider showing visualization of historical data as jupyter notebook.